-Habitat: From the foothills to high elevations in the mountains
+Habitat: From forest openings in the foothills to alpine meadows.

 Conservation Status: Not of concern

 Hairy perennial from a branched woody base, the 1-several stems1.5-5 dm. tall.